 Primary vs. Secondary Sources

-a "primary source" is the text (novel, short story, play, poem, etc.) by the author you are researching.
+A "primary source" is the text (novel, short story, play, poem, etc.) by the author you are researching.
+Examples include:

-A "secondary source" is a work about an author or his/her work, such as literary criticism, biographical information, or information about the historical context of the work.
+A "secondary source" is a work about an author or his/her work.
+Examples include:

 A “secondary source” is written by someone not personally involved, perhaps long after the event.
 An example is a book written by a historian about land treaties between the US government and that tribe during that time period.

 Stories written in newspapers or magazines can be considered either primary or secondary.
 Such articles are usually considered primary if the author(s) express firsthand knowledge of the people and events involved.